dojo/docs/dojox/grid/EnhancedGrid/plugins/Selector.rst

 Prerequisites
 -------------

-This selector plugin is only available for EnhancedGrid, so please use the following statement at first:
+This selector plugin is only available for EnhancedGrid, so use the following statement in the head of your HTML file:

 .. code-block :: javascript
   :linenos: